pkscout/script.audio.profiles/README.md

 If you need assistance using Audio Profiles, please see the support thread on the Kodi forums at <https://forum.kodi.tv/showthread.php?tid=353852>.

 ## Beta Testing
-If you are interested in beta testing new versions of this add on (or just like being on the bleeding edge of up to date), you can install beta versions (Leia or later, there will be no more updates for earlier versions) from my addon beta repository - either [for Leia](https://github.com/pkscout/repository.beta.pkscout/raw/helix/repository.beta.pkscout-1.1.1.zip) or [for Matrix](https://github.com/pkscout/repository.beta.pkscout/raw/matrix/repository.beta.pkscout-1.1.2.zip) (these are a zip download).
+If you are interested in beta testing new versions of this add on (or just like being on the bleeding edge of up to date), you can install beta versions (Leia or later, there will be no more updates for earlier versions) from my addon beta repository - either [for Leia](https://github.com/pkscout/repository.beta.pkscout/raw/helix/repository.beta.pkscout-1.1.1.zip) or [for Matrix](https://github.com/pkscout/repository.beta.pkscout/raw/matrix/repository.beta.pkscout-1.1.2.zip) (these are zip downloads).
 You can also monitor the support thread, as links to particular beta releases will be available there as well.